JM2K69/JM2K69.github.io/_posts/2020/2020-07-16-WPF Explorer 1.2.md

 # 3.Example
 In this blog post use a custom assembly MaterialDesign extension created by **Philipp Spiegel** [Github link](https://github.com/spiegelp/MaterialDesignExtensions) wich provide some interesting custom controls for WPF.

+In my further blog post I explain how to use the **Stepper** Controls from this library.😊

 ![Auhtors_img](/img/WPF_Controler_Ex.PNG){: .align-center}

 # 4. How to download